mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## What are Spark Mappers?
 Spark offers comprehensive mapper functions for RDDs and DataFrames.
+Spark `map()` is a transformation operation that is used to apply the transformation on every element of RDD,
+DataFrame, and Dataset and finally returns a new RDD/Dataset respectively.

 **Mappers for RDDs:**

 * `RDD.map()`
 	* 1-to-1 mapping
+	* maps an RDD (source) element to a single
+	  RDD (target) element

 * `RDD.flatMap()`
 	* 1-to-many mapping
+	* maps an RDD (source) element to multiple
+	  RDD (target) elements

 * `RDD.mapPartitions()`
 	* many-to-1 mapping
+	* maps a single partition (comprised of many elements) into a single RDD (target) element

 **Mappers for DataFrames:**